Cyber-Duck/Silverstripe-SEO/docs/sitemap/README.md

 By default the Page object is used to generate the XML and HTML sitemap but any object which has the SEO Extension attached can be included.

+## Multisite Support

+The plugin now supports multi sites.
+By filtering objects using the SubsiteID column HTML and XML sitemaps which are generaetd will only return the current Subsite pages.

 ## XML sitemap

 An XML sitemap is automatically generated and available at /sitemap.xml.
 See below for expanding it with more pages and images.